 Class 5 children will have two sessions of PE a week.
-This term indoor PE will take place on a Tuesday afternoon through swimming and outdoor PE will take place on a Wednesday morning with Craig.
+This term one will take place on a Friday morning through an external provider Year 5 will be having fencing and year 6 will have archery.
+The other session will take place on a Wednesday morning with Craig.
 Children may take their PE kits home with them on a Friday but they need to be returned with them on a Monday ready for the week ahead.

 If your child does not have their PE kit in school they will have to use a spare kit from the PE kit box.
 They will not be allowed to borrow another child's kit.
 If your child does not have a kit in school a note will be put in their reading diary, if they continue to forget their kit a text message will be sent home.
 After this it is a phone call home and then if this continues a letter will be sent home.

 Reading records should be in school every day.
 They are used to send messages home and if you want to send any messages to school.
 You are expected to comment on how your child has read at least three times a week (remember it doesn't just have to be about a school book) this allows the child a chance to discuss the book; its themes, features and language, all of which are important for your child's comprehension and literacy skills.